Ditectrev/PRINCE2-Agile-Foundation-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about the"accept that the customer doesn't need everything" target is CORRECT?
+### Which statement about the 'accept that the customer doesn't need everything' target is CORRECT?

 - [ ] It is achieved by testing only a few features to deliver on time.
 - [ ] It is achieved by ensuring that the operational product has complete documentation.